 9. Scheduling.
 Intermediate and short-term scheduling to address resources and market demand is covered in this strategic decision area of operations management.
 In this regard, Microsoft’s objective is to use market conditions to determine the most suitable schedules.
 The company achieves high productivity in this decision area through decisions based on continuous market analysis.
 The operational significance of market analyses is their support for relevant decisions that accurately address current concerns in Microsoft’s business.
 For example, operations managers change intermediate schedules to suit current changes in demand for Microsoft’s Xbox units.

 10. Maintenance.
-Operations management maintains adequate resources and processes in this strategic decision area.
-Microsoft Corporation needs to maintain its software development processes, as well as production capacity to maximize revenues.
+Operations management maintains adequate resources and processes in this critical decision area.
+Microsoft maintains resources and processes for software development and consumer electronics design.
 In software development, the company focuses on the sufficiency of personnel, such as programmers, to maintain rapid innovation through software design and iteration.
 On the other hand, in terms of production capacity, Microsoft’s operations management approach maintains high productivity through inter-organizational support.
-For example, to support outsourced production, the company provides current data to manufacturers.
-Such current data indicates intermediate changes in production to ensure operational adequacy of Microsoft’s supply chain.
+For example, to support outsourced production, the company provides current business data to manufacturers.
+Such data indicates intermediate changes in production to ensure the operational adequacy of Microsoft’s supply chain.
+Moreover, the company has maintenance personnel and teams for various business areas and locations.
+Through this critical decision area, operations management supports efficiency, cost-effectiveness, and waste minimization that aligns with the goals of Microsoft’s CSR and ESG strategy for sustainability and other stakeholder demands.

 Microsoft’s productivity is based on personnel activity, manufacturing processes, software development processes, and equipment maintenance, among others.
 Operations managers consider these factors in evaluating productivity levels.
 The following are some measures or criteria Microsoft uses to assess and monitor productivity:

-3. Units sold per day (Productivity of Microsoft Stores)
+- Units sold per day (Productivity of Microsoft Experience Centers)

 References